Our Summer Explorers Camp is full for 2022. Be sure to check back next year!

 $300 per child per week.
 Stony Kill Foundation Family and Patron-level memberships receive a $25 discount on their total (Click for membership info).

 Before and/or After Care: $25 flat rate per day (Before Care starts at 8:30 am and After Care runs until 5:00 pm)

 Need-based Sliding scale scholarships are available, thanks to the support of a generous grantor.
-Scholarship applications are currently being accepted until Feb 17th and can be completed here.
+Scholarship applications are no longer accepted for 2022.